Posted by: Kaplan Real Estate Education

 Most real estate companies are constantly recruiting salespeople.
 However, there are big differences among companies in structure, operation, and philosophy.
 Your goal is to find the real estate office that you like and will ultimately be the right fit for you.

 If you haven’t selected your career specialty or real estate brokerage, there are a number of factors to consider.
 Researching, weighing pros and cons, and planning ahead are essential in getting your new real estate career off to a fast and productive start.
+Take the following advice to find the brokerage that's right for you and get ready to send them a killer resume.

 Scout the Area Where You Want to Work as a Real Estate Salesperson